dhsosa98/todo-reminder-app/README.md

 ## Installation

 Note:
-If your local database user credentials not are username=root and password=root.
+If your local database user credentials aren't username=root and password=root.
 Please create a new .env file in api/.env

 ### api/.env
 ```